 Node Red is a browser based programming tool that allows you to connect code blocks that accomplish tasks.
 It uses nodes and flows to easily write code that can connect to APIs, hardware, or online services.
 A node is a predefined code block and a flow is a connection of nodes, usually an input, processing, and output node.
 Node Red can be run locally on your computer, on a device like a Raspberry Pi, or even in the cloud.

-Node Red has been popular among IoT users since it is easy to use flows to visualize the data movement instead of having to write a lot of code.
+Node Red has been popular among anyone who builds IoT projects since it has an easy to use user interface and flows to visualize the data movement instead of having to write a lot of code.
 If a node doesn’t exist for what you want to do, you can even create it yourself.
 Node Red’s nodes and Initial State’s dashboard UI make them a great pair for those who want something easy to use.

 This is exactly what Tom Gidden did two years ago.
 He created an Initial State node that would allow data to be pushed to a bucket to create a Node Red dashboard.
 The msg.topic is the signal name and the msg.payload is the signal value if it is a string or value.
 All you need to do to configure the Initial State node is input an Initial State access key and bucket key.
 This node allows for easy streaming of data from Node Red to Initial State but what kind of nodes can you use as input?
 There are a lot of nodes in Node Red so I will detail four input node examples that can be used and how to configure them.

 Values & Strings